Lively HSA Review: One of the Best HSA Providers for 2019

 Lively HSA Review: One of the Best HSA Providers?

-There are many HSA providers you can choose from to pair with your HDHP.
+There are numerous HSA providers you can choose from to pair with your HDHP.
 If you have an HDHP through your employer, they may offer an HSA.
-Unfortunately, not every employer offers HSA plans for their employers.
+Unfortunately, not every employer offers HSA plans for their employees.

 In that case, you need to choose an independent HSA provider.
-That causes one important problem – many HSA providers charge fees.
+That causes one significant problem – many HSA providers charge fees.
 These fees can include any of the following:

 - Account termination fees